RichieBzzzt/PoshSSDTBuildDeploy/README.md

 ### How To Publish DACPAC
 Use [Publish-DatabaseDeployment](https://github.com/RichieBzzzt/PoshSSDTBuildDeploy/blob/master/PoshSSDTBuildDeploy/Functions/PublishDatabaseDeployment.ps1), passsing in the location to the dac dll, the location of the dac dll, the publish file and the dacpac.

+As of version 2, there are four new options on the function -
+* -GenerateDeploymentScript - boolean - determines whether Deployment Script is generated.
+* -GenerateDeployMentReport - boolean - determines whether Deployment Report is generated.
+* -ScriptPath - string - fodler path where the scriptsa re goingto be created.
+* -ScriptOnly (optional, see **How To Only Script Changes Instaead of Deploying?** for more info)
 ```powershell
 $WWI = Join-Path $PSScriptRoot "wwi-dw-ssdt"
 $WWI_DAC = Join-Path $WWI "\Microsoft.Data.Tools.Msbuild\lib\net46"